maphew/zadam-trilium-wiki/Attributes.md

 * `sorted` - keeps  child notes sorted by title alphabetically
 * `hidePromotedAttributes`
 * `readOnly` - editor is in read only mode.
 Works only for text notes.
 See some use cases [here](https://github.com/zadam/trilium/issues/371).
+* `autoReadOnlyDisabled` - text/code notes can be set automatically into read mode when they are too large.
+You can disable this behavior on per-note basis by adding this label to the note
 * `cssClass` - value of this label is then added as CSS class to the node representing given note in the tree.
 This can be useful for advanced [[theming|themes]].
 Can be used in `template` notes.
 * `iconClass` - value of this label is added as a CSS class to the icon on the tree which can help visually distinguish the notes in the tree.
 Example might be `bx bx-home` - icons are taken from [boxicons](https://boxicons.com/).
 Can be used in [[template]] notes.
 * `bookZoomLevel` - applies only to [[book note]] and sets the "zoom level" (how many notes fit on 1 row)